chrisman/chrisman.github.io/drafts/graph.md

 ## What is a graph

-a collection of nodes and edges

-## History of graph

-euler and the 7 bridges, JJ Sly,
+There's two things that make a graph:

+1. Nodes: points, vertices

+2. Edges: links.
+Lines that connect nodes.
+Sometimes they're directional, with arrowheads, denoting some kind of a relationship between nodes.
+Sometimes there are no arrowheads, and the lines are just lines, and there is no kind of order or heirarchy between the nodes.

+It's a pretty simple mathematical structure.
+It describes connections and relations.

+There's a whole area of discrete mathematics called *Graph Theory* dedicated to the study of graphs.

-## Sons of graph
+## Types of graphs

+Lots of things are graphs:

-trees, binary or otherwise. paths and routing (traveling salesman, etc). tries.
+- Trees, binary or otherwise.
+Tries.

+- Graphs describe paths and routing and mapping.

 ## Lisp games